 Equally, a seemingly cheap car may be easy to insure and affordable to drive away, but you won’t be saying that when you’re back at the mechanic every other month getting something fixed.
 A cheap car could end up being a long-term money pit; the proverbial neck-mounted albatross, so take care.

 Don’t dismiss used cars

 Some people are quick to dismiss a used car off hand.
-There is a perception of pre-owned cars as trash, but nothing could be further from the truth.
+There is a perception of pre-owned cars as unreliable, but nothing could be further from the truth.
 In many countries, the second-hand car market is highly developed.
-Internet reviews of dealerships and instant global word-of-mouth have helped massively in keeping shifty sellers away from the mainstream marketplace.
+Internet reviews of dealerships like Rock Motors LLC and instant global word-of-mouth have helped massively in keeping shifty sellers away from the mainstream marketplace.

 A used car is a bargain not just for cheaper insurance, but also for sticker price, depreciation, and maintenance.
-If you buy a car that’s two years old, for instance, the key parts should still be covered by the common 3-year manufacturer’s warranty.
+If you buy a used car that’s two years old, from somewhere like Combs Cars, for instance, the key parts should still be covered by the common 3-year manufacture’s warranty.
 Furthermore, you won’t suffer the depreciation trap and will experience far less loss during your time driving it.

 Don’t overlook potential savings and benefits that come with a luxury brand

 If you do want to go for a high-end model, there are other savings that come with it despite the high sticker price.
 As the old adage says, you get what you pay for.
 A luxury brand comes with premium-quality parts that are extremely durable and guaranteed for a long time.
 The savings in maintenance can help offset the extra cost.
 They are often safer and more reliable, too.